 Uttarakhand is renowned for bounded snowy peaks of the mighty Himalayas covered with coniferous forests.
 Auli is a famous hill station dotted with apple orchards, old oaks, and pine trees.
 There is no shortage of the natural beauty of Himalayan views with meadows, adventure activities, romantic vistas, cable cars, and much more.
 The sylvan peaks with the long stretch of snowy valleys make idyllic surroundings a popular skiing destination in India.
 Artificial lakes, sacred temples, and trekking spots captivate the attention of tourists.

 How to Reach?
 If you are planning for Auli, Jolly Grant Airport is the nearest Airport, and Rishikesh railway station is situated 264kms away.
 It is well connected by motorable roads from major destinations of Uttarakhand.

 Coorg – Karnataka

 We all look for a break from the usual monotonous life.
 Coorg is a lovely hill station which is often called as the “Scotland of India” and the “Kashmir of Karnataka”.
-It justifies itself with lush greenery, exotic and rich flora and fauna, and enduring, the colorful and simplistic lifestyle of locals.
+It justifies itself with lush greenery, exotic and rich flora and fauna, and enduring, the colourful and simplistic lifestyle of locals.
 It adds a wide range of options to keep its tourists entertained with adventurous trekking routes to caves, temples, forts, and museums.
 Its wildlife sanctuaries and umpteen sightseeing places are Madikeri fort, Omkareshwar temple, Golden Temple, and others.